• Home

 May 25, 2025

-As I look at the sequence of in-process images below, I have to marvel at how systematic the installation process can be when it’s well organized (thanks Lauren).
-With Outside Influence that involved not just hanging pictures but also ordering a vinyl banner to hang outside the building, choosing a color for the MidCentury display wall, and ordering a vinyl mural of a Syl Labrot image from 1959 (seen at the center of the third image).
-As I explained to visitors, the wall color and mural originally featured in a 1960 exhibition at MoMA in New York that was replicated by the Tate Modern in London a few years ago, which I happened to see.
-The shows included the same Syl Labrot image and several by Walter Chappell, who lived in Denver in the early-to-mid 1950s.
-(Both artists are featured in previous posts on this site.)
+THE Myhren Gallery show was two years in the making and the first tangible manifestation of eight years research into Colorado photography’s post-WWII / pre-21st century history.
+As I look at the sequence of in-process images below, I have to marvel at how systematic the installation process can be when it’s well organized (thanks to gallery manager Lauren Anuszewski).
+As I explained to visitors, that included choosing a color for the MidCentury display wall to match the color used in a 1960 exhibition at MoMA in New York.
+My show replicated MoMA’s use of the same Syl Labrot image and several by Walter Chappell, who lived in Denver in the early-to-mid 1950s (both artists are featured in previous posts on this site.)

 View fullsize Myhren exterior 1.jpg